solusipse/fiche/README.md

 #### Slug size `-s`

-This will force slugs to be of requires length:
+This will force slugs to be of required length:

 ```
 fiche -s 6